Last updated on April 28th, 2021

 Use a Balance Transfer to Save on Interest Charges

 Many Americans will undoubtedly struggle with existing debt in the age of coronavirus.
-However, it’s possible to lessen the blow of interest charges with a balance transfer.
-What’s more, some travel cards, like the Avianca Vida Visa® Card, offer 0% APR on balance transfers as a welcome promotion.
-In the Vida Visa Card’s case, that promotional rate is good for the first 12 months from opening an account.
-So, while the card can earn you points while you make necessary purchases, it also saves you money on interest charges and helps you pay down your existing balances.
+However, it is possible to lessen the blow of interest charges with a balance transfer.
+What’s more, some travel cards, like the Discover It Miles, offer 0% APR on balance transfers as a welcome promotion.

 Low Interest Rates on Travel Credit Cards

 The Federal Reserve has made unprecedented interest rate cuts in response to COVID-19’s economic impact.
 Though the cause is unfortunate, there is undoubtedly a benefit in having lower interest rates all-around on credit cards.
 Travel cards generally have higher rates due to the number of benefits they tend to include, so now is an excellent time to consider a new travel credit card.